orstavik/JoiEvents/docs/3_EventTranslationAndRouting/5_Pattern_CssControlEvents.md

  * or event specific properties (cf. `--echo-click-times`),
  * and other purposes, depending on the use-case of the composed event in question.

-To control events via CSS is not a mission-critical objective.
-If the performance of your app requires that you avoid calling `getComputedStyle(..)` during a composed event function, you likely have to go with HTML attributes.
-But, when we get to EventSequences in the next chapter, the *importance of* and *quantity* event controlling properties increases.
+Sometimes an app's performance require that it avoids calling `getComputedStyle(..)` during a composed event function.
+In such instances, HTML attributes is the way to go.
+But, when we get to EventSequences and Event Feedback, the *importance of* and *quantity* event controlling properties increases.
 For EventSequences, custom CSS properties to guide composed events is more preferable.

 ## References